 Pistorius denied killing Steenkamp in a rage and, during his dramatic trial, sobbed and occasionally vomited in the dock as details of his lover’s death were examined in excruciating detail.

 Some legal experts have dismissed his chances of success at the Constitutional Court.

 “He is wasting his time.
-It is certainly not a constitutional matter,” Tyrone Maseko, a Johannesburg attorney told AFP.
-“If he ever succeeds, then I will know there is no justice in this country.”
+It is certainly not a constitutional matter,” Tyron Maseko, a Johannesburg attorney told AFP.
+“If he ever succeeds then I will know there is no justice in this country.”

-Her family welcomed his murder conviction and has described his Constitutional Court appeal as a “delaying tactic” to keep him out of jail.
+Her family welcomed his murder conviction and described his appeal to the Constitutional Court as a “delaying tactic” to keep him out of jail.